mehdigoom/ValjangEngine4.0.x/misc/hooks/README.md

-# Git hooks for Godot Engine
+# Git hooks for Valjang Engine

-This folder contains Git hooks meant to be installed locally by Godot Engine contributors to make sure they comply with our requirements.
+This folder contains Git hooks meant to be installed locally by Valjang Engine contributors to make sure they comply with our requirements.

 ## List of hooks